luongt13/fishgoal/README.md

 ## SWOT Analysis
 **Strengths:**

 I am clear as to what I would like to accomplish with my project.
 I anticipate to implement the design I have planned.
+I am always trying to learn and challenge myself.

 **Weaknesses:**

 I am not completely comfortable with CRUD and the component hierarchy.
 Getting the components mentally organized takes a little more time.
+I can get caught up on the little details of styling/animation.

 **Opportunities:**